Canon 1Ds Mark III vs Sony A6500

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
+Both the 1Ds Mark III and the A6500 have been discontinued, but can regularly be found used on eBay.
+The 1Ds Mark III was replaced by the Canon 1DX, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Sony A6500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.